Are you staying in Rotterdam for longer than 4 months? Make an appointment for registration in the Municipal Personal Records.

 Please note: the municipality of Rotterdam can impose an administrative fine if you deliberately provide incorrect information for the BRP.
 This fine is an incentive to make sure that everyone registers properly and passes on correct information in good time.

-Make sure you bring all the documents you need.
-They also must be filled in.
+Make sure you bring all required documents to the appointment.
+Please make sure that you have filled in the application form completely.
 Otherwise we cannot register you.

 Depending on your living situation, you also need the following documents: